DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/config/waypoints/waypoints.md

 Waypoint Name | Name of the waypoint.
 Should Gather <br />Metrics | Toggles whether or not this waypoint should gather metrics.  <br/>If false, it tracks nothing, and agents do not track anything about it.
 Should Wait | Toggles whether or not agents should wait at this waypoint.<br/>If false, agents will not spend any time at this waypoint, and will ignore the <br /> wait time specified by the waypoint's [`WaypointLocation`](waypoint-locations.md).
+Should Alert | *Only applicable if `Should Gather Metrics` is `true`.*<br />Toggles whether or not this waypoint should fire off alerts when certain <br />conditions are met.
+Alert On Num <br />Agents In Line | *Only applicable if `Should Alert` is `true`.*<br />Toggles whether or not this waypoint should fire off an alert when the number <br />of agents in line at this waypoint meets or exceeds the specified threshold.
+Num Agents <br />In Line Threshold | *Only applicable if `Alert On Num Agents In Line` is `true`.*<br />Number of agents in line at this waypoint that must be met or exceeded <br />for an alert to be fired off.
+Alert On Mins <br />In Line | *Only applicable if `Should Alert` is `true`.*<br />Toggles whether or not this waypoint should fire off an alert when the minutes <br />a single agent has spent in line at this waypoint meets or exceeds the <br />specified threshold.
+Num Minutes <br />In Line Threshold | *Only applicable if `Alert On Mins In Line` is `true`.*<br />Number of minutes a single agent can wait in line at this waypoint that must be <br />met or exceeded for an alert to be fired off.
 Connecting <br/> Waypoints | All possible [weighted](../../index.md#weights) waypoints an agent can visit after this waypoint.<br/>*Note: These can be overridden by individual sublocations of this waypoint*.
 Fallback <br />Waypoint | Waypoint that agents will use if all sublocations of this waypoint have <br />no queue and are all currently occupied.<br/>*Note: This does not need to be assigned if at least 1 sublocation has <br/>a queue*.
 Sublocations | All [weighted](../../index.md#weights) sublocations of this waypoint.<br />These are the physical locations that agents can pathfind to when visiting this <br />waypoint.